chiomauche/CryptoClustering/README.md

 * Answered the following question in my notebook: What is the best value for k?
 Answer: 4

-# Clustered Cryptocurrencies with K-means Using the Original Scaled Data:
+# Cluster Cryptocurrencies with K-means Using the Original Scaled Data:

 * I used the following steps to cluster the cryptocurrencies for the best value for k on the original scaled data:
 * Initialized the K-means model with the best value for k.